Trump says US is talking with an Iranian leader as he extends deadline for striking power plants

 Trump has said he has no plans to send ground forces into Iran but has not ruled it out.
 Israel has suggested its ground forces could take part in the war.

-Iran's chokehold on the Strait of Hormuz has wreaked havoc on energy markets and pushed up prices of food and other goods well beyond the Middle East.
+Iran's chokehold on the Strait of Hormuz has wreaked havoc on energy markets and pushed up consumer prices well beyond the Middle East.

-“No country will be immune to the effects of this crisis if it continues to go in this direction,” said Fatih Birol, the head of the Paris-based International Energy Agency.

 Oil prices were stubbornly high in early trading Monday, but plunged after Trump's announcement.

-Jorge Moreira da Silva, a senior United Nations official, said the world has already seen a ripple effect, including “exponential price hikes in oil, fuel and gas” that have had a far-reaching impact on millions, primarily in Asian and African developing countries.
+Jorge Moreira da Silva, a senior United Nations official, said the world has already seen a ripple effect, including “exponential price hikes in oil, fuel and gas” that impact millions, primarily in Asian and African developing countries.

 Israel strikes Tehran and Lebanon

-Israel launched new attacks Monday on the Iranian capital, saying it had “begun a wide-scale wave of strikes” on infrastructure targets in Tehran without immediately elaborating.
-Explosions were heard in multiple locations in the afternoon.
+Israel launched new attacks Monday on Tehran, saying it was targeting infrastructure.
+Explosions were heard in multiple locations.
 It wasn’t immediately clear what had been hit.

-The United Arab Emirates said it was attempting to intercept new incoming Iranian fire Monday afternoon.

-Israel is also battling the Iran-linked Hezbollah militant group in Lebanon, while the group has fired hundreds of rockets into Israel.

-Lebanese President Joseph Aoun called the targeting of bridges “a prelude to a ground invasion,” while Egypt denounced the strikes as the “collective punishment” of civilians for the actions of Hezbollah.
+Lebanese President Joseph Aoun called the targeting of bridges “a prelude to a ground invasion.”

-The U.N. peacekeeping force in southern Lebanon, known as UNIFIL, said Monday that a building at its headquarters in the coastal town of Naqoura was struck by a projectile, which the force believes “was fired by a non-state actor,” an apparent reference to Hezbollah.
+The U.N. peacekeeping force in southern Lebanon, UNIFIL, said a building at its headquarters in the coastal town of Naqoura was struck by a projectile, which the force believes “was fired by a non-state actor,” an apparent reference to Hezbollah.

-There have been battles between Hezbollah and Israeli forces at multiple points along the border.
-The UNIFIL statement said that “over the past 48 hours, peacekeepers have recorded intense gunfire and explosions” in the Naqoura area and “bullets, fragments, and shrapnel have hit buildings and open areas inside our headquarters.”

 Authorities say Israeli strikes have killed more than 1,000 people in Lebanon and displaced more than 1 million.